Ichiomacode/Assignments/README.md

-# This is Week 5 Tasks > Git and GitHub
+# This is Week 5 Tasks > Git and GitHub.